Bangladesh police kill seven suspected Rohingya robbers in raid

 Authorities have begun erecting barbed-wire fences around the camps in a bid to tackle crime, while a plan to relocate refugees to a flood-prone island has been put on hold.

-Reporting by Ruma Paul; Editing by Robert Birsel & Simon Cameron-Moore
+Reporting by Ruma Paul; Editing by Robert Birsel/Mark Heinrich